pygfx/pygfx/docs/shaders.rst

             bindings = {i:b for i, b in enumerate(bindings)}
             # Generate the WGSL code for these bindings
             self.define_bindings(0, bindings)
-            # Result.
-All fields are mandatory.
-The "bindings" are grouped as
+            # The "bindings" are grouped as a dict of dicts.
+Often only
-            # a dict of dicts.
-Often only bind-group 0 is used.
+            # bind-group 0 is used.
             return {
-                "index_buffer": None,
-                "bindings": {
                 0: bindings,
-                },
             }

         def get_pipeline_info(self, wobject, shared):